twisted.python.filepath.FilePath(AbstractFilePath) class documentationtwisted.python.filepath

 Return a filesystem separator.

-Returns | The native filesystem separator. (type: The same type as self.path .) |
+| Returns | The native filesystem separator. (type: The same type as self.path.) | |

-Return the path of this FilePath
+Return the path of this FilePath as

 bytes.

-Parameters | encoding | The encoding to use if coercing to bytes .
+| Parameters | encoding | The encoding to use if coercing to bytes.

-is used. |
+If none is given,sys.getfilesystemencodingis used. |

-Returns | bytes |
+| Returns | bytes | |

-Return the path of this FilePath
+Return the path of this FilePath as

 text.

-Parameters | encoding | The encoding to use if coercing to unicode .
+| Parameters | encoding | The encoding to use if coercing to unicode.
 If none

-is used. |
+is given,sys.getfilesystemencodingis used. |

-Returns | unicode |
+| Returns | unicode | |

-If pattern
+If pattern is bytes, return FilePath.path

-as bytes
+as bytes.

 Otherwise, return FilePath.path

-as unicode
+as unicode.

-Parameters | pattern | The new element of the path that FilePath.path
+| Parameters | pattern | The new element of the path that FilePath.pathmay need to be coerced to match. |

 Create and return a new FilePath

-representing a path contained by self
+representing a path contained by self.

-Parameters | path | The base name of the new FilePath .
+| Parameters | path | The base name of the new FilePath.
 If

 this contains directory separators or parent references it will be

-with a mode equal to the type of path .) | |
+| Returns | The child path. (type: FilePathwith a mode equal to the type ofpath.) | |

-Raises | InsecurePath | If the result of combining this path with path would result in
+| Raises | InsecurePath | If the result of combining this path with pathwould result in

 a path which is not a direct child of this path. |

-Return my first existing child with a name in paths
+Return my first existing child with a name in paths.

-is expected to be a list of *pre-secured* path
+paths is expected to be a list of *pre-secured* path

 fragments; in most cases this will be specified by a system administrator